abudesai/rt_text_class_base_word2vec_tf_bidir_explainable/README.md

 ## Navigatie Code

-This code uses a pretrained word2vec embedding with a biderictional layers with tensorflow.
+This code uses a pretrained word2vec embedding with a bidirectional layers with tensorflow.
 Model also contains LIME Text Explainer which returns local explanations for predictions.

 ### download_embedding.sh